instantOS/instantos.github.io/faq.md

 ## How do I build an instantOS component from the source repos

-On instantOS:

-- instantSETTINGS: instantOS → instantOS development tools → yes
-- wait for the installation to finish
-- Use `ibuild` from the command line, `ibuild help` for available commands and some help
+On instantOS, run `ins dev install` and choose the component to build and install.

 For instance, if you want to build the latest instantWM from the GitHub source repository:

 ```
-ibuild install instantwm
+ins dev install
 cd ~/.config/instantos/ibuild/extra/instantwm/src/instantwm-git  # where the files are
 ```